-Visionary Museum Leader Kim Kanatani Is Appointed Museum Director of the UCI Institute and Museum for California Art
+Visionary Museum Leader Kim Kanatani Is Appointed Museum Director of the UCI Institute and Museum of California Art

-Kim Kanatani Museum Director of the UCI Institute and Museum for California Art
+Kim Kanatani Museum Director of the UCI Institute and Museum of California Art

 “UCI has been a leader in the arts since the day our students and faculty first walked onto campus, and with the establishment of UCI IMCA we are positioned for an extraordinary new level of achievement,” said Chancellor Howard Gillman.
 “Our goal is to make the arts an essential element of being at UCI.
 We welcome Kim Kanatani with enthusiasm and look forward to great things to come.”

 Kanatani comes to the UCI IMCA from the Solomon R. Guggenheim Museum in New York, where she has served as deputy director and the Gail Engelberg Director of Education.
 In this role, she has overseen all education programs at the Guggenheim, including public programs for adults, youth and families.
 She has coordinated with the international museums of the Guggenheim Foundation and has been actively involved in the planning and development of the Foundation’s future museum in Abu Dhabi.
 Her work has encompassed numerous cross-cultural and museological exchange projects with other venues worldwide.